deepakr-28/simply-jekyll/_posts/2021-06-01-reddit-strategy.md

 ### Frame the Problem Statement

 The first part before building the MVP is to validate your idea.
 Most often the idea software engineers come up with is a solution.
 We see the end product, the website, the iOS app, the hardware.
 The aim is to frame the problem statement.
-What's the difficulty the user is facing?
-In most cases, you'll need to optimize the idea multiple times to get to the problem statement to get to one that actually makes sense and one that the user would appreciate.
+You need to find an answer to this question - what's the difficulty the user is facing?
+In most cases, you'll need to optimize the solution multiple times to get to the problem statement to get to one that actually makes sense and one that the user would resonate with.
 Unless you're a person who's coming into the game with a problem statement, you're good to go.

-My problem statement was this -
+My problem statement was this

 #### *"Beginners are confused regarding career options while self-learning a job."*

-The solutions were to build a platform where you could explore roadmaps on tech where it outlined how one could go from studying a particular programming language to a career in tech.
+The solution was to build a platform where you could explore roadmaps on tech where it outlined how one could go from studying a particular programming language to a career in tech.
 I too started thinking of it from the solution instead of the problem.
 Before I wrote a single line of code, I was committed to talking to a hundred users to

 1. Remove any personal bias from my idea.
 2. Get an email committing to use the product so that I had distribution before the product